tomasreimers/webgl-vr-demo/README.md

 3. VR: Enables stereoscopic viewing for mobile VR viewing.

+## Code

+Our code can be found in the `app/` directory.
+The most relevant Javascript files are in `app/scripts/` and are:

+ - `main.js`: Constructs a Scene and binds event handlers to it.
+ - `scene.js`: The bulk of our animation code, adds objects to the scene graph, handles user interaction, and moves the cameras.
+ - `animation_handler.js`: Responsible for moving forward the animation loop
+ - `objects/*.js`: constructors for all the objects we put on the screen

 ## Authors
 (C) Fall 2016
 Tomas Reimers & Greg M Foster